This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 By far the biggest thing you can do to reduce the amount of noise being produced in your home gym is to install gym flooring.
 Gym flooring in general does a whole lot of great things for your home gym but it does a lot for noise control as well.

 The speed of impact of the weights has a big part in how much noise you’ll get when dropping weights.
-Now if you have a floor that has a little bit of ‘squish’, it reduces the speed less abruptly and therefore creating less noise.
+Now if you have a floor that has a little bit of ‘squish’, it reduces the speed less abruptly and therefore creates less noise.
 It also has the result that your floor will vibrate less, transferring less noise to the rest of the house as well.

 If you’re thinking that you’ll just make your floor super thick and soft and everything will be good and quiet, you might want to reconsider.
 Sure, softer and thicker will make your gym quieter.
-But at some point your floor will become so soft you start almost sinking into it.
+But at some point, your floor will become so soft you start almost sinking into it.
 Think about working out on a trampoline.
 Not optimal to say the least.

 2. Deadlift platform